lnoxsian/docker-lazy/README.md

 # docker-lazy
-this is a smallish python program used for automating and maintaing docker instance as such it is build with additional functions such as shellinteraction with logging and other functions
+This is a smallish python program used for automating and maintaing docker instance as such it is build with additional functions such as shellinteraction with logging and other functions
 ## why make docker lazy